-The Director and/or Co-Director for each required Block, Course, Clerkship, and elective have overall responsibility and authority for its conduct.
-The Directors represent the School of Medicine in the design and presentation of the specific curricular content for each Block, Course or Clerkship.
-Each Director or designee is expected to present the overall goals and objectives, requirements of enrolled students, and grading policies to the students at the beginning of the Course, Block or Clerkship.
-The Director assigns grades for their Block, Course or Clerkship.
-For course work away (senior Electives), the School of Medicine Course Director assigns the final grade after reviewing the evaluation and recommended grade from the faculty who have supervised the student at the host institution.
-In addition, all required Phase III Block and Clerkship Directors use a grading committee to determine final grades.
+The Director and/or Co-Director for each required Course and Clerkship have overall responsibility and authority for its conduct.
+The Directors represent the School of Medicine in the design and presentation of the specific curricular content for each Course or Clerkship.
+Each Director or designee is expected to present the overall goals and objectives, requirements of enrolled students, and grading policies to the students at the beginning of the Course or Clerkship.
+All Courses in the Plains are graded Pass/Fail but percentage performance will be tracked for the purposes of quartile placement.
+All required Longitudinal Integrated Clerkships in the Foothills utilize a grading committee to determine final grades.
+In the Alpine students are allowed to take courses at institutions other than the CUSOM.
+For these away courses, the School of Medicine Course Director assigns the final grade after reviewing the evaluation and recommended grade from the faculty who have supervised the student at the host institution.

-A list of the Director(s) for the required curricular units along with their contact information is in the Appendices.
+A list of the Director(s) for the required curricular courses and clerkships along with their contact information is in this document.